autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

             "num_cells": ag.Int(10, 30),
         }
     },
+    enable_ensemble=False,
 )
 ```
 This code will train multiple versions of the `DeepAR` model with different hyperparameter configurations.
-AutGluon will automatically select the best model configuration that achieves the highest validation score.
+AutGluon will automatically select the best model configuration that achieves the highest validation score and use it for prediction.

 ### Forecasting irregularly-sampled time series